X-rays of the Skull

 bodies, or bone injuries.

-X-rays use external radiation to produce images of the body, its organs, and other
+X-rays use external radiation to make images of the body, its organs, and other internal

 When the body undergoes X-rays, different parts of the body allow varying amounts